Find out what kinds of data we are collecting!

 - Are you satisfied with the amount of social interaction you have had this week?

 This is also where participants are asked if they experienced unfair treatment.
-In weeks three and eight of the quarter, participants complete these surveys four times throughout the day.
 This comprehensive survey approach helps us understand changes in students’ well-being throughout the study.

 These surveys were created to attempt to capture a holistic view of the student experience, and therefore they include sensitive questions such as habits around alcohol and drug use.
 We understand that this information could be damaging to participants’ reputations, especially those under the age of 21, if their identities were made public.
 Because of this, keeping people’s identities separate from their responses and strictly confidential is a high priority in this study.
 All of the data we work with is anonymized and aggregated and stored securely as it is analyzed to ensure anonymity.